DataDog/livy/README.rst

 Welcome to Livy
 ===============

+**NOTE: This is a fork of an abandoned repo!
+However, livy is still used by `dd-analytics`.
+The latest build is manually uploaded to `s3://dd-analytics-jars/livy-api-0.3.0-SNAPSHOT.jar`**

 Livy is an open source REST interface for interacting with `Apache Spark`_ from anywhere.
 It supports executing snippets of code or programs in a Spark context that runs locally or in `Apache Hadoop YARN`_.